mortenjc/graphe/README.md

     0 225

 ## Draw
-Draws the graph and a given path on it using graphviz with neato layout.
+Draws the graph and a given path on it using Graphviz with neato layout.
 For example, the code

     G = graph.Graph('mediumG.txt')
     fig = draw.Draw()
-    fig.toPNG(G)
+    fig.draw(G)

 will produce a figure looking similar to this: